Mount Rainier: Dangers and accidents

 About two mountaineering deaths each year occur because of rock and ice fall, avalanche, falls, and hypothermia.
-These incidents are often associated with exposure to very high altitude, fatigue, dehydration, and/or poor weather.
-58 deaths on Mount Rainier have been reported from 1981 to 2010.
+These incidents are often associated with exposure to very high altitude, fatigue, dehydration, or poor weather.
+89 deaths on Mount Rainier have been reported from 1897 to 2011.
 Approximately 7 percent of mountaineering deaths and 6 percent of mountaineering accidents in the United States are attributed to Mount Rainier.

 The first known climbing death on Mount Rainier was Edgar McClure, a professor of chemistry at the University of Oregon, on July 27, 1897.
 During the descent in darkness, McClure stepped over the edge of the rock and slid to his death on a rocky outcrop.
 The spot is now known as McClure Rock.

-Willi Unsoeld, who reached the summit of Mount Everest in 1963, was killed, along with an Evergreen State College student, in an avalanche on Mount Rainier in 1979.
-He had climbed the mountain over 200 times.

 The worst mountaineering accident on Mount Rainier occurred in 1981, when ten clients and a guide died in an avalanche/ice fall on the Ingraham Glacier.

 This was the largest number of fatalities on Mount Rainier in a single incident since 32 people were killed in a 1946 plane crash on the South Tahoma Glacier.

 In one of the worst disasters on the mountain in over thirty years, six climbers—two guides, and four clients—were killed on May 31, 2014, after the climbers fell 3,300 feet (1,000 m) while attempting the summit via the Liberty Ridge climbing route.
 Low-flying search helicopters pinged the signals from the avalanche beacons worn by the climbers, and officials concluded that there was no possible chance of survival.
 Searchers found tents and clothes along with rock and ice strewn across a debris field on the Carbon Glacier at 9500 ft, possible evidence for a slide or avalanche in the vicinity where the team went missing, though the exact cause of the accident is unknown.
-The bodies of three of the client climbers were spotted on August 7, 2014, during a training flight and subsequently recovered on August 19, 2014.
-The bodies of the fourth client climber and two guides have not been located.
+The bodies of three of the client climbers were spotted on August 7, 2014, during a training flight and subsequently recovered on August 19.
+The bodies of the fourth client climber and two guides were never found.